xpan-eileen/xpan-eileen.github.io/about.md

 **Publications:** Heiko Dietrich, Bettina Eick, and Xueyu Pan.
 Groups whose orders factorise into at most four primes.
 J. Symb.
 Comp.
 108, 23-40 (2022). *[pdf](https://github.com/xpan-eileen/sotgrps_gap_pkg/blob/master/Dietrich%2C%20Eick%2C%20Pan%2C%202022.pdf)* (Complementary GAP package SOTGrps can be found [here](https://github.com/xpan-eileen/sotgrps_gap_pkg).)

 [CV.pdf](About%20myse%20ffeb5/CV.pdf)

+I see myself as a mathsperson and feminist, but I have many other interests as well.
+I keep a brief journal of the books I have read and theatrical performances I have seen.